Understanding Unpaid Cheques: Definition, Implications, and Solutions

 For the Issuer:

-1. Contact the Recipient: If you suspect that a cheque may bounce due to insufficient funds, proactively communicate with the recipient and try to make alternative payment arrangements.
+1. Contact the Recipient: If you suspect a cheque may bounce due to insufficient funds, proactively communicate with the recipient and make alternative payment arrangements.

 2. Ensure Sufficient Funds: Transfer adequate funds into your account to cover the cheque amount.
 If you’ve made an error, correct it as soon as possible.